Gabelli School of Business – Fordham University - Full-Time MBA

 Additionally, full-time MBA students are eligible to apply to work for a Fordham graduate business faculty member under the Graduate Assistantship Program, receiving partial tuition payment in remuneration for their work.
 Students may work 10 hours per week per term for $3,510 in tuition remission or 20 hours per week per term for $7,020 in tuition remission.
 However, students can only participate in a maximum of six 10-hour or three 20-hour assistantships over the course of their studies, capping the total tuition remission a student may earn at $21,060.

 Fordham graduate students are eligible for both Federal Direct Unsubsidized Loans and Federal Direct Graduate PLUS Loans.
 Students are also eligible for an array of private loans, which typically require a creditworthy U.S. co-signer.
 In addition, Fordham’s Office of Admissions offers the Fordham GBA Loan to students who need to supplement other government or private loans.
 These $5,000 loans are awarded based on merit and need and are available for domestic students enrolled in at least six credits at the time of their loan application.
 Students may only be awarded one GBA Loan over the course of their studies at Fordham.
-Ten of these loans are available to students for the current spring 2015 trimester.

-Fordham requires that applicants have a minimum of two years of work experience to gain admission to the full-time MBA program.
+First, Fordham requires that applicants have a minimum of two years of work experience to gain admission to the full-time MBA program.
 There are no minimum GPA or standardized test score requirements for admission.

 Furthermore, applicants to the Fordham full-time MBA program must submit an online application, undergraduate and (if applicable) graduate transcripts, two professional letters of recommendation, a professional resume, one required essay, and one optional essay about their professional goals and aspirations.
 They must also send a $150 application fee.